christopherrclark/pro-readme-gen/professionalReadme.md

   ## Intallation

-  Install this application.
+  Please install this application.

   ## Usage

-  This application is used to create professional README files.
+  This application will be used to create professional README files.

   ## License